syncretist/lennie/README.md

 1. GO TO DIR FOR RVM SWITCH                                                      => ```cd ~/code/lennie/```
 2. LOAD IN ALL CONFIGURATION AND HAND OFF TO TEST MANAGER TO BEGIN               => ```ruby -r './lib/startup_tests' app/Tests/test_manager.rb```

+## Key Concepts

+- Run in *test* mode to verify integrity or in *interactive* mode to experiment with capybara elements and context directly through pry.
+- Page Object, Page Element, Element Inventory

+## Vernacular

+* PAGE OBJECTS: aggregated state and behavior for each page in the application
+* PAGE ELEMENTS: 'mixins' to pages that have shared elements and functionality
+* ELEMENTS: aspects of the application to be modeled for reuse (ex.
+User, SCORM package, Course, Browser)

 ## Resources

 #### Gathered Related Links